Setting Up Enterprise PKS Admin Users on GCP

 - To assign PKS cluster scopes to a client, see Grant Enterprise PKS Access to a Client.

 After you create admin users in Enterprise PKS, the admin users can create and manage Kubernetes clusters in Enterprise PKS.
-For more information, see Managing Clusters.
+For more information, see Managing Kubernetes Clusters and Workloads.

 Please send any feedback you have to email@example.com.